Practical Examples

 - Build your own library over time

-- Share effective ones with your team
+- Share the ones that work with your team

 - Iterate based on results